Police-Data-Accessibility-Project/scrapers/CONTRIBUTING.md

 ## 1. Find a Data Source to scrape.

 Browse our [Data Sources](https://docs.pdap.io/activities/data-sources/explore-data-sources) and find a source to scrape.
-If the source you want to scrape isn't there, please [add it yourself](https://docs.pdap.io/activities/data-sources/contribute-data-sources).
-This should take under 5 minutes.
+If the source you want to scrape isn't there, please let us know as part of your submission or [add it yourself](https://docs.pdap.io/activities/data-sources/contribute-data-sources).
+Filling in that form usually takes under 5 minutes.

 ## 2. Get set up locally.